operator-framework/operator-sdk/doc/ansible/user-guide.md

 example-memcached        3         3         3            3           1m
 ```

-Check the pods and CR status to confirm the status is updated with the memcached pod names:
+Check the pods to confirm 3 replicas were created:

 ```sh
 $ kubectl get pods